perhenrik90/graphsound/README.txt

-In order to get GraphSound to work you need to install csound.
+In order to get GraphSound to work you need to install some frameworks.
-"www.csounds.com"

 The application uses

-- SFML
+- SFML   - www.sfml-dev.org
-- Csound
+- Csound - www.csounds.com